waffle-iron/mesos-azure-do/tools/apps/mongodb/README.md

 ## Deploy the MongoDB containers

-To Deploy the cluster, simply run `deploy-mongo.sh`.
-This will spin up 3 nodes of Mongo, wait for them to fully initialize, deploy a 4th app to tell those Mongo Containers to link up as a replica set, and then destroy the cluster-ini app.
+To Deploy the cluster, after building the custom image, simply run `deploy-mongo.sh`.
+This will spin up 3 nodes of Mongo, wait for them to fully initialize, deploy a 4th app to tell those Mongo Containers to link up as a replica set, and then destroy the cluster-init app.

 ## Technical Notes